We tested the PS5 samurai game

 More “Entertainment

-After a good two hours of traversing the steep paths offered by Rise of the Ronin, I took a little more time than expected to tell you about my feelings.
+After a good two hours of traversing the steep paths offered by Rise of the Ronin, I took a little more time than expected to tell you regarding my feelings.
 It’s not the kind of game I usually test, but I decided to get out of my comfort zone, see other things, breathe newness.

 Over the months, Rise of the Ronin has been rather discreet in its communication.
 Sekiro-like?
 Ghost of Tsushima-like?
 Assassin’s Creed-like?
 If you think this is a classic action RPG, you’re not wrong.
 Nevertheless, despite its “déjà vu” approach, it contains some strong qualities specific to Team Ninja.
 I tell you from the outset, it is not a Souls-like, otherwise this “preview” would not exist.